-1991-1996: BP begins support of the 'Behind the Scenes' programme.
+1991-1996: bp supports the 'Behind the Scenes' programme.
 Targeted at young people, the programme aimed to stimulate a life-long interest in opera and ballet by offering unique and valuable insights to participants.
 Around 100 young people a year spent a week shadowing some of the Royal Opera House activities – from front of house to rehearsals to costume and wig making.

-2000: BP directed its support to the live relay of performances from the Royal Opera House with ‘BP Opera and Ballet’.
+2000: bp alters its focus to the live relay of performances from the Royal Opera House with bp Opera and Ballet.
 This was simultaneous to the Schools Matinees support.
 The screenings were originally relayed to the Piazza in Covent Garden, where a highlight was always the appearance of the whole cast at the end of the performance to take their final curtain call.
 Notably, the great Plácido Domingo, a long-time advocate of the screenings and a firm favourite with the audiences, appeared numerous times much to the delight of the crowds.

-2001 to today: Support has focused on the ‘BP Big Screens’ activity which has proved extremely popular and become a key part of the Royal Opera House’s offering.
-Over the years BP have supported over 50 Big Screen relays.
-The quality of artists who have contributed to the relays is remarkable with some of the world’s greatest performers having engaged ‘BP Big Screens’ audiences.
-Just a few of these are; Roberto Alagna, Thomas Allen, José Cura, Juan Diego Flórez, Joyce DiDonato, Plácido Domingo, Renée Fleming, Angela Gheorghiu, Dmitri Hvorostovsky, Bryn Terfel and Rolando Villazón.
-For Ballet, the schedules have presented some of the most outstanding dancers of our time, among them; Carlos Acosta, Roberto Bolle, Darcey Bussell, Jonathan Cope, Sylvie Guillem, Edward Watson and Zenaida Yanowsky.
+2000 to today: Support has focused on the bp Big Screens activity, which has proved extremely popular and become a key part of the Royal Opera House’s offering.
+Over the years, bp has supported over 50 Big Screen relays.
+The quality of artists who have contributed to the relays is remarkable, with some of the world’s greatest performers having entertained bp Big Screens audiences.
+Just a few of these are Roberto Alagna, Thomas Allen, José Cura, Juan Diego Flórez, Joyce DiDonato, Plácido Domingo, Renée Fleming, Angela Gheorghiu, Dmitri Hvorostovsky, Bryn Terfel and Rolando Villazón.
+For ballet, performances have included some of the most outstanding dancers of our time, among them: Carlos Acosta, Roberto Bolle, Darcey Bussell, Jonathan Cope, Sylvie Guillem, Edward Watson and Zenaida Yanowsky.
 The podiums for these performances have seen some of the finest conductors such as Colin Davis, Mark Elder, Dan Ettinger, Philippe Jordan, Antonio Pappano and Emmanuel Plasson.

 2004: The first screening to be relayed in Trafalgar Square was The Royal Ballet’s Onegin.